Author’s note: This article refers to 27 degrees Pisces (27-28 Pisces), not the 27th degree of Pisces (26-27 Pisces).

 Business Overseas

-The secrecy and our collective ignorance of our foreign policy and operations are the symptoms of the U.S. Pluto antiscia (2nd degree of Sagittarius) in the 12th house.
+The secrecy and our collective ignorance of our foreign policy and operations are the symptoms of the U.S. Pluto antiscion (2nd degree of Sagittarius) in the 12th house.
 The 12th house is the realm of self-undoing and ignorance, it’s our vice that we mistake for salvation.
 Mundane ventures rising from the 12th house are jeopardized by misinformation and sabotage from within and without.

 For example, Battle of Quebec, an attempt to draw French-speaking Canadians’ support for the revolutionary cause, was U.S.’ first foreign war and the prototype of foreign policy blunders.
 The colonists failed to persuade the populace of their causes of democracy and equality, and suffered catastrophic failure, due to overestimation of strength and miscalculation.